kappagammatango/bills/DoD.md

 **AN ACT TO ESTABLISH THE DEPARTMENT OF DEFENSE**

-Proposed by: *President pro tempore wierdo25*
+Proposed by: *The Dishonorable 1superchris2, Esq*

 </div>